-- 35. Plaintiffs are interested in the outcome of this litigation and understand the importance of adequately representing the Class. - 36.
-Plaintiffs will fairly and adequately protect the interests of the Class sought to be certified in this case. - 37.
-Counsel for Plaintiffs and the Class are experienced in class-action and complex consumer litigation and are qualified to adequately represent the Class.
+35. Plaintiffs is interested in the outcome of this litigation and understands the importance of adequately representing the Class.

+36. Plaintiffs will fairly and adequately protect the interests of the Class sought to be certified in this case.

+37. Counsel for Plaintiffs and the Class are experienced in class-action and complex consumer litigation and are qualified to adequately represent the Class.